-How many times have you finished writing your essay and run a word count check only to realize you’re way behind the required word count?
+How often have you finished writing your essay and run a word count check to realize you’re way behind the required word count?

 If anyone’s been there, they’ll know that feeling of absolute disappointment -- when you’re close to the finish line yet so far.